 Teachers analyze student achievement data from district and site based assessments and use this information to plan instruction and intervention, to identify students for intervention, and to group students for instruction and intervention.

 Data will be disaggregated to show overall performance as well as performances of significant subgroups (including ELs).

 Results may include grouping, planning, observing a colleague, and/or coaching support based on identified needs.
-Administration will meet with teachers at least twice a year to review the status of their class and review teacher goals.

-As needed (based on data) coaching will include focus on EL strategies
+As needed (based on data) coaching will include focus on EL strategies.